 During the year under review the Company has not accepted any deposits under theCompanies Act 2013.

-13. PARTICULARS OF LOANS gUARANTEES AND INVESTMENTS
+12. PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

 The particulars of loans guarantees and investments have been disclosed in thefinancial statements.

 13. SECRETARIAL AUDIT:

-The Companys' appeal against Commissioner of Customs order dated 28th March2013 imposing fine penalty confiscation of vessels amounting to Rs 115 Crore plusinterest was disposed off by Hon'ble Customs Excise & Service Tax Appellate Tribunal(CESTAT) vide order dated 6th December 2017.
-The order was allowing appeal inpart.Being aggrieved the Company had filed an application for Rectification of Mistake (ROM)before the designated Bench of CESTAT.
+The Companys' appeal against Commissioner of Customs order dated 28th March2013 imposing fine penalty confiscation of vessels amounting to र.
+115 Crore plusinterest was disposed off by Hon'ble Customs Excise & Service Tax Appellate Tribunal(CESTAT) vide order dated 6th December 2017.
+The order allowed appeal in part.Being aggrieved the Company had filed an application for Rectification of Mistake (ROM)before the designated Bench of CESTAT.
 CESTAT vide order dated 27th February2018 has allowed the rectification remanded the matter and set aside the duty penaltiesand confiscation of vessels.
 The customs authorities preferred an appeal before Hon'bleHigh Court of Mumbai.
 The appeal has been admitted to be heard on merit without grantingstay.

 The Company has a Policy relating to appointment of Directors payment of Managerialremuneration Directors' qualifications positive attributes independence of Directorsand other related matters as provided under Section 178(3) of the Companies Act 2013 andunder the provisions of Listing Regulations.
 All such policies have been hosted on theCompany's website at www.seamec.in for the information of the stakeholders.

-17. PERFORMANCE EVALUATION
+16. PERFORMANCE EVALUATION

-Pursuant to the provisions of the Companies Act 2013 and Regulation 17(10) ofSecurities of Exchange Board of India (Listing Obligations & Disclosure Requirements)Regulation 2015 the Board has carried outthe annual performance evaluation of its own performance the Directors individually aswell as the evaluation of the working of itsAudit Nomination and Remuneration andCompliance Committees which covers various aspects of the Board's functioning such as adequacy of the composition of the Board andits Committees Board Culture execution andperformance of specific duties obligations and governance.
+Pursuant to the provisions of the Companies Act 2013 and Regulation 17(10) ofSecurities of Exchange Board of India (Listing Obligations & Disclosure Requirements)Regulation 2015 the Board has carried out the annual performance evaluation of its ownperformance the Directors individually as well as the evaluation of the working of itsAudit Nomination and Remuneration and other Committees of the Board which covers variousaspects of the Board's functioning such as adequacy of the composition of the Board andits Committees Board Culture execution and performance of specific dutiesresponsibilities obligations and governance.

 The performance evaluation of the Directors was carried out by the entire Board.

 18. RELATED PARTY TRANSACTIONS

 Your company has formulated a policy on Related Party Transactions which is availableon Company's Website www.seamec.in.

 All Related Party Transactions are placed before the Audit Committee and Board forapproval.
 The Company has also formulated a policy on "Material Subsidiaries"and the said policy is available in Company's Website www.seamec.in(weblink:www.seamec.in/attachments/Material%20Subsidiary%20Policy.pdf).